Article posted by

 IT and technology companies are fast becoming the World’s biggest industry, and jobs within these sectors are filling up more than ever.
 But the ultimate golden question is; where are all the women?

 Recent studies have proved that a mere 30% of the tech industry is made up of women – which includes anyone working in marketing and HR.
-This is a pretty staggering figure considering we’re now in the modern and equal-rights era of 2019; but it gets even more shocking the deeper you delve into the facts.
+This is a pretty staggering figure considering we’re now in the modern and equal-rights era; but it gets even more shocking the deeper you delve into the facts.

 But who is to blame for this?
 Is anyone actually at fault for these very real statistics?
 The truth is, it could just be our generic outlook of society as a whole that puts a heavy impact on how this has worked out.
 It’s a tough reality for women who are already in the industry, and for women who are wanting to break into it; but IT is generally perceived as a masculine business to be a part of.
 Unfortunately, having a career in IT or technology as a woman is unusual – but it’s nothing to do with women being capable enough.